AdamJ-3141/longboi-life/README.md

 # longboi-life

-*University of York ENG1 Project.*
+*University of York ENG1 Project, for Assessment Part 2.*

 Short single-player game that allows the player to build their own university campus trying to reach the highest student satisfaction possible.